ece1779classrooms/week3/part4/README.md

-    4ht Tutorial Session
+#4th Tutorial Session

+## Description:
-    Description: For Part4 you will use templates rather than creating html emded in the python code.
+For Part4 you will use templates rather than creating html emded in the python code.

-    How to run this app:
+##How to run this app:
     Option 1:

     1. Starting your web application -> From the menu on the top click 'Window' and then click 'New Terminal'